focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 - start with the PCB outline from ergogen, imported into FreeCAD Draft workbench as a `.dxf` file
 - Create a 2D offset from that allowing roughly 0.4mm for clearance so the PCB fits inside
 - Then do another 2D offset at 2.4mm for wall thickness (4 perimeters with my 0.6mm nozzle installed)
-    - Set this one be `fill the offset` so you get a face
+    - Select the `fill the offset` option on this one so you get a face
 - Extrude that up 12mm.
 We now have a wall our PCB will fit beautifully into, but no floor
 - Upgrade the first offset (where the floor should meet the interior wall) to a face and extrude it up 2mm
 - We now have walls and a floor